petergeoghegan/upsert/README.rst

 do basic benchmarking of each approach to value locking.
 Alternatively, they can be used to compare with a baseline of "comparable" regular inserts or updates.

+exclusion.sh is intended to test exclusion constraints for problems with livelocking and unprincipled deadlocking.